Seeking New Members for the Emergency Services Advisory Committee

 Time Commitment

-• The committee meets the fourth Tuesday of the month (virtually, on Zoom) from 6-8 p.m. during the winter, spring, and fall months.
+- The committee meets virtually via Zoom on the fourth Tuesday of each month from 6 to 8 p.m. during the winter, spring, and fall.

-• Additional meetings are scheduled twice a year to review grant applications and make recommendations to the Board of County Commissioners.
-The committee typically goes into recess during the summer months.
+- Additional meetings are scheduled twice a year to review grant applications and make recommendations to the Board of County Commissioners.
+Meetings usually pause for the holidays in late November and December, and again in the summer, with no sessions in June or July.
 Occasionally, the committee meets in person (in Boulder).

 Apply

-*The Emergency Services Sales & Use Tax was approved by voters as County Issue 1B in 2022.
-Revenues from the tax are used to help provide financial assistance to underfunded or under-resourced organizations providing emergency services—such as firefighting or search and rescue—in the rural and mountain areas of Boulder County.
+*The Emergency Services Sales and Use Tax, approved by voters as County Issue 1B in 2022, provides funding to support underfunded or under-resourced emergency service organizations—such as fire departments and search and rescue agencies—serving Boulder County’s rural and mountain communities.